Home Discover Australia Ultimate Adventure Activities in Australia

 New Zealand is the country that invented bungee jumping.
 But the invention of Mr AJ Hackett made it across the Tasman Sea as well.
 You can do a bungee surrounded by beautiful rainforest at the bungee jumping site in Cairns.

 For those of you who look for an even bigger adrenaline rush why not throw yourself out of a plane with a parachute?
 You can go skydiving just about anywhere in Australia.
 Whether in Airlie Beach, at Uluru or even indoors.
-Just make sure to smile for the camera when you jump out of the plane.

-Try rock climbing
+Try rock climbing and Abseiling

 You are not afraid of hights?
 Then why not put on a harness and go rock climbing.
 You will find great places for this vertical adventure all over Australia.
 Among the most famous spots are Mt Arapiles and The Grampians in Victoria as well as The Blue Mountains in New South Wales.
 Even in the cities you can quench your thirst for adventure in one of the countless indoor rock climbing centres.